Phone: (716) 858-7542

-The EEO Office audits county contracts for goods, services, and construction to maintain participation goals for Minority Business Enterprises (MBE) and Women owned Business Enterprises (MBE).
+The EEO Office audits county contracts for goods, services, and construction to maintain participation goals for Minority Business Enterprises (MBE) and Women-owned Business Enterprises (WBE).
 Services are provided to facilitate MBE and WBE access to County contracts.
 County departments, agencies and administrative units are monitored for compliance with the utilization plan for MBE’s on County contracts for professional, technical and consulting services.

 Finally, the EEO Office monitors the County’s personnel and hiring procedures to assure compliance with the County’s affirmative action plan.
 A job bank is also available to assist county departments and local businesses in recruiting county residents for employment.